adelsam/CarND-Path-Planning-Project/README.md

 Self-Driving Car Engineer Nanodegree Program

 ### Writeup
-I chose to implement a deterministic path planner optimized for the situations encountered on this straightforward three lane highway.
+I chose to implement a deterministic path planner optimized for the situations encountered in the simulator.
 Since there are three lanes, with no on-ramps or off-ramps, the car only has to deal with a limited number of scenarios, so it is simpler to handle them explicitly.

 ### Base Behavior
 When the car isn't doing anything else, it just needs to keep its lane.
 This implementation was mostly taken from Aaron's project walk-through, with some tuning for performance.
-The next three waypoints from the map are converted from global cartesian coordinates to frenet coordinates relative to the car, based on the intended lane, and then use to create a spline: (line 352)
+The next three waypoints from the map are converted from global cartesian coordinates to frenet coordinates relative to the car, based on the intended lane, and then used to create a spline: (line 352)
 ```C++
 for (int i = 1; i <= 3; i++) {
   vector<double> pos = getXY(car_s + 30 * i, (2 + 4 * lane), map_waypoints_s, map_waypoints_x,